htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``DEFAULT_RANK`` and ``DEFAULT_RANK_VANILLA`` are defined, the value for ``DEFAULT_RANK_VANILLA`` is used for vanilla universe jobs.

-:macro-def:`DEFAULT_IO_BUFFER_SIZE`
-    HTCondor keeps a buffer of recently-used data for each file an application opens.
-This macro specifies the default maximum number of bytes to be buffered for each open file at the executing machine.
-    The *condor_status* ``buffer_size`` command will override this default.
-If this macro is undefined, a default size of 512 KB will be used.

-:macro-def:`DEFAULT_IO_BUFFER_BLOCK_SIZE`
-    When buffering is enabled, HTCondor will attempt to consolidate small read and write operations into large blocks.
-This macro specifies the default block size HTCondor will use.
-The *condor_status* ``buffer_block_size`` command will override this
-    default.
-If this macro is undefined, a default size of 32 KB will be used.

 :macro-def:`SUBMIT_GENERATE_CUSTOM_RESOURCE_REQUIREMENTS`
     If ``True``, *condor_submit* will treat any attribute in the job ClassAd that begins with ``Request`` as a request for a custom resource